fIa5h/S3-Lambda-Segment/README.md

     -   An object-created event is detected on a specific bucket.

     -   The bucket is owned by a specific AWS account.
 If a bucket owner deletes a bucket, some other AWS account can create a bucket with the same name.
 This condition ensures that only a specific AWS account can invoke your Lambda function.
+You can learn [how to find your account id here](https://www.apn-portal.com/knowledgebase/articles/FAQ/Where-Can-I-Find-My-AWS-Account-ID).

     ```
-    $ node quickCommands.js --lambdaPermissionsSet --lambdaName <YOUR LAMBDA NAME> --bucketOwnerAccountId <AWS BUCKET OWNER ACCOUNT ID> --bucketName <YOUR S3 BUCKET NAME>
+    S3-Lambda-Segment$ node quickCommands.js --lambdaPermissionsSet --lambdaName <YOUR LAMBDA NAME> --bucketOwnerAccountId <AWS BUCKET OWNER ACCOUNT ID> --bucketName <YOUR S3 BUCKET NAME>
     ```

 2. Then, you can verify the function's access policy by running the following command:

     ```
-    node quickCommands.js --lambdaPermissionsView --lambdaName <YOUR LAMBDA NAME>
+    S3-Lambda-Segment$ node quickCommands.js --lambdaPermissionsView --lambdaName <YOUR LAMBDA NAME>
     ```

 Add notification configuration on the source bucket to request Amazon S3 to publish object-created events to Lambda.